czechmate777/BridgeBuilder/README.md

 Rope-Bridge is a simple mod that assists players in constructing rope bridges.
 For now the mod features the following:
 -   Craftable "Bridge Builder" tool
--   Simiple selection system
+-   Simple selection system
 -   Building animations
--   Detection for blicks that are in the way
+-   Detection for blocks that are in the way
 -   Custom bridge slab

 ### How to use